 - Incorporate it into morning and afternoon routines.
 By allowing a few extra minutes in the morning or afternoon to model routine for students, you can help students develop many skills such as sequencing, problem solving, prioritizing, time management, and organization.
 This is something that can easily transfer to everyday activities as children are practicing skills in their natural environment.
 It’s also a good time to recognize students who may need extra help with executive function skills and may benefit from visuals, timers, and further supports.

 - Incorporate it into larger projects.
 Projects — from simple craft projects to long-term projects — are another way to help students flex these skills.
 Teachers can model how they set the long- term and short-term goals that they want to achieve, set a plan to complete the goals, gather materials, and complete the project.
 Consider showing students a completed project and asking them what they feel they’ll need to complete it.
 Once materials are gathered, discuss each step of the project.
 When students are working on the project, discuss how they can prioritize steps, and use this time to talk about the importance of time management.

 - Incorporate it into daily work.
-In the classroom, teachers can also incorporate teaching executive functioning components by reminding students of steps they need to take to complete their everyday work such as 1) setting a goal 2) gathering materials 3) Starting the plan 4) checking in on my goals.
+In the classroom, teachers can also incorporate teaching executive function components by reminding students of steps they need to take to complete their everyday work such as 1) setting a goal 2) gathering materials 3) starting the plan 4) checking in on my goals.

 Resources for Teaching and Practicing Executive Function Skills with Your Students

 To discover more strategies you can use to support executive function this year, check out this infographic or browse the suggested resources below for explicitly teaching executive function skills.

 The Teacher-Author indicated this resource includes assets from Google Workspace (e.g. docs, slides, etc.).